-The compensation policies developed by the compensation committee are based on the philosophy that compensation should reflect both Company-wide performance, financially and operationally, and the individual performance of the executive, including management of personnel under his supervision.
-The compensation committees objectives when setting compensation for our executive officers include:
+The compensation policies developed by the compensation committee are based on the philosophy that compensation should reflect both Company-wide performance, financial and operational, and the individual performance of the executive, including management of personnel under his or her supervision.
+The compensation committee's objectives when setting compensation for our executive officers include:

-Setting compensation levels that are sufficiently competitive such that they will motivate and reward the highest quality individuals to contribute to our goals, objectives and overall financial success.
-This is done in part through reviewing and comparing the compensation of other companies in our peer group.

-Retaining executives and encouraging their continued quality service, thereby encouraging and maintaining continuity of the management team.
-Our competitive base salaries combined with cash and equity incentive bonuses, retirement plan benefits and the vesting requirements of our equity-based incentive awards, encourage high-performing executives to remain with the Company.

-Incentivizing executives to appropriately manage risks while attempting to improve our financial results, performance and condition.

-Aligning executive and stockholder interests.
+- Setting compensation levels that are sufficiently competitive such that they will motivate and reward the highest quality individuals to contribute to our goals, objectives and overall financial success.
+This is done in part through reviewing and comparing the compensation of other companies in our peer group. - Retaining executives and encouraging their continued quality service, thereby encouraging and maintaining continuity of the management team.
+Our competitive base salaries combined with cash and equity incentive bonuses, retirement plan benefits and the vesting requirements of our equity-based incentive awards, encourage high-performing executives to remain with the Company. - Incentivizing executives to appropriately manage risks while attempting to improve our financial results, performance and condition. - Aligning executive and stockholder interests.
 The compensation committee believes the use of equity compensation as a key component of executive compensation is a valuable tool for aligning the interests of our executive officers with those of our stockholders.

-Our compensation program is designed to reward superior performance of both the Company and of each individual executives and seeks to encourage actions that drive our business strategy.
-In fiscal 2016, we instituted a process by which the compensation committee or a member thereof, will meet with each of our executives quarterly to review performance, goals and expectations so that our annual compensation decisions, when made, will be more transparent.
-Our compensation strategy is to provide a competitive opportunity for senior executives, taking into account their total compensation packages, which include a combination of base salary, cash-based incentive bonuses and equity-based incentive bonuses.
+Our compensation program is designed to reward superior performance of both the Company and of each individual executive and seeks to encourage actions that drive our business strategy.
+Our compensation committee or a member thereof will meet with each of our executives quarterly to review performance, goals and expectations so that our annual compensation decisions, when made, will be more transparent and aligned with performance, goals and expectations.
+Our compensation strategy is to provide a competitive opportunity for senior executives, taking into account their total compensation packages.